Francode77/Unsupervised_HAR/README.md

 ![image](/assets/segmentation_12_signals.png)

 The original timeseries data has now been split into a number of frames that more or less correlate with the labels.
+We can now use this method and apply the respective tresholds on the unlabeled data.

-**Labeled data**
+**Step 2 - Applying on unlabeled data**

 Now we need to apply this method on our unlabeled data.
 A demonstration of this can be seen in the notebook file `segmentation.ipynb` which serves no other purpose.